nguyenhphilip/camino/content/posts/final-goodbye.md

 You––”

 A tiny piece of glass is shattering into a thousand tinier pieces.
 Time sweeps them into the pan of reality.
 A naked thread remains.
+The voice of Leonard Cohen in the nearby distance:

-Your letters they all say that you're beside me now.
+> Your letters they all say that you're beside me now. <br>
-Then why do I feel alone?
+> Then why do I feel alone? <br>
-I'm standing on a ledge and your fine spider web is fastening my ankle to a stone.
+> I'm standing on a ledge and your fine spider web <br>

-Now so long, Marianne, it's time that we began
+> is fastening my ankle to a stone. <br>

-To laugh and cry and cry and laugh about it all again.
+> Now so long, Marianne, it's time that we began <br>

-She does not.
+> To laugh and cry and cry and laugh about it all again. <br>

 ## <center>...</center>